-If your child has a cerebral palsy diagnosis, or if they are scheduled to undergo testing for this condition, you may be able to pursue damages in an Ann Arbor, Michigan, birth injury case.
-If a medical expert can help you prove that your child’s brain injury occurred as a result of medical negligence, you may be able to seek damages and hold the doctor or medical facility responsible.
+If your child has a cerebral palsy diagnosis, you may be able to pursue damages in a birth injury case.
+If a medical expert can help you prove that your child’s brain injury occurred as a result of medical negligence, you may be able to seek damages and hold the healthcare provider or medical facility responsible.

-Call the Birth Injury Lawyers Group today at (800) 222-9529.
-We will review your Ann Arbor birth injury case for free.
+A cerebral palsy attorney in Ann Arbor can review your birth injury case for free.
 You may be eligible for financial recovery based on your child’s condition and the injury that they suffered just before, during, or after birth.

 For a free legal consultation with Ann Arbor Cerebral Palsy lawyer, call 1-800-222-9529

 Cerebral palsy occurs because of a brain injury before, during, or just after birth.
 It is often preventable if doctors and other care providers minimize the risk factors and provide an acceptable standard of care.
 Doctors diagnose cerebral palsy in about one to two of every 1,000 babies and in about 15 out of every 100 premature babies.